payriva/payriva.github.io/README.md

-# payriva.github.io
+# Paydroit
-PayRiva Software Development - Homepage
+A Payment Processing Software by Adroitts